asjad99/asjad99/README.md

 -----------

-*Programming is the art of Function, Form, Logic, and Balance.
+Programming is the art of Function, Form, Logic, and Balance.

 Utility of the working program provides Function.

 Organization and good abstraction creates Form.

 The correctness is established with Logic.

-Limitations and tradeoffs require harmonious Balance.*- Jeremy Kun
+Limitations and tradeoffs require harmonious Balance.

+- Jeremy Kun